sequra/woocommerce-sequra/sequra/readme.txt

 = 2.0.7 =
 * Fixed: rounding amount total for the +info popup in the checkout.
 = 2.0.6 =
-* Fixed: javascript warning due to changes in the integrations assets.
+* Fixed: Javascript warning due to changes in the integrations assets.
 * Fixed: PHP warning due to sequra/php-client package upgrade.
 * Fixed: Removed all references to deprecated `without_tax` values.
 * Fixed: Add dependance on the "enabled in product" admin option to "Simulator params" option.